-Aaron Schneekloth enters his first season as Colorado’s head coach after being named to the position on July 18, 2016.
-He assumes his first head-coaching position after serving as the Eagles’ assistant coach in the previous three seasons.
+Aaron Schneekloth enters his second season as Colorado’s head coach after being named to the position on July 18, 2016.
+In his first season, he led the Eagles to their first-ever Kelly Cup title, becoming the first rookie coach to lead a team to an ECHL championship since 1990.
+He assumed his first head-coaching position after serving as the Eagles’ assistant coach in the previous three seasons.

 Prior to moving behind the bench, the Calgary, Alberta native enjoyed a stellar professional career that spanned 11 years and saw him spend seven seasons in an Eagles sweater, including a championship season in 2007.
 The 37-year-old was named the ECHL’s Defenseman of the Year in 2012, while being voted the Central Hockey League’s Most Outstanding Defenseman in both 2009 and 2010.
 A four-time All-Star and a member of both the CHL’s All-Decade Team and the Colorado Eagles All-Decade Team, Schneekloth was also named to the All-ECHL First Team in 2012 and was voted to the All-CHL Team on three separate occasions.